MathDebugger: Detecting and Diagnosing Errors in Synthetic Mathematical Data: Prompt Appendix

 \section{Prompt Appendix}

-This section provides a detailed list of all the prompts mentioned in this paper, including those for data preparation, data synthesis, and the experimental section.
-All the prompts were carefully designed and iteratively refined and validated during the experiments, ultimately yielding excellent results that can serve as a valuable reference for researchers.
+This section collects all prompts used throughout the paper: data preparation (Figure~\ref{Fig.error_question_prompt}), data synthesis (Figure~\ref{Fig.question_extension_prompt}), and the evaluation protocol (Figure~\ref{Fig.experiment_prompt}).
+All prompts were iteratively refined and validated during pilot experiments and can serve as references for future work on synthetic mathematical data quality.

 \FloatBarrier